sovisrushain/task-manager/README.md

 ### Perks of Contributing
 - Eternal gratitude and virtual high-fives! ✋
 - Your name in lights (or at least in our contributors list).
-- The satisfaction of making the world a better place, one TODO app at a time.
+- The satisfaction of making the world a better place, one Task Manager app at a time.
 Join us on this fun journey, and let's build something amazing together!

 ### License